 Research

-We study the genomics of DNA damage, repair, and mutagenesis.
-Using a combination of computational biology, machine learning, clinical and experimental data from collaborating labs, we try to understand the underlying mechanisms despite their complexity, and look for routes to bring this knowledge into clinical use.
+We study how the genome encodes different layers of information, specifically its own stability, repair, and mutagenesis.
+Using a combination of computational biology, machine learning, deep learning models for sequence data, clinical and experimental data from collaborating labs, we try to understand the underlying mechanisms despite their complexity, and look for routes to bring this knowledge into clinical use.

-3. Learning the language of instability through large language models on genomic data
+1. Learning DNA sequence dependence of genome biology with large language models on genome data

 The genetic code is frequently viewed from the perspective of how proteins are encoded in the DNA.
-Yet, also the probability to mutate, the stability of the double helix, the ability to form non-B-DNA, and the location of repetitive sequence is to some extent also encoded in the DNA, we just don't understand it.
+Yet, also the probability to mutate, the stability of the double helix, the ability to form non-B-DNA, and the location of repetitive sequence, the possibility to be epigenetically marked, is to some extent also encoded in the DNA, we just don't understand it.

-We are trying to tackle this ignorance with the help of large language models that also in linguistics now give unprecedented possibilities to quantitatively describe grammar, semantics and other language rules.
+We are trying to tackle this with the help of large language models that also in linguistics now give unprecedented possibilities to quantitatively describe grammar, semantics and other language rules.
 Why not using DNA as a text and do the same?
-In addition to a basic understanding of how the language of DNA works beyond protein coding, using language models for targeted machine learning tasks show much increased performance and can be used for example to predict mutation rate distribution with unprecedented accuracy and precision of CRISPR based genome editing.
+In addition to a basic understanding of how the language of DNA works beyond protein coding, using language models for targeted machine learning tasks show much increased performance and can be used for example to model mutation rate distributions, define genome elements, or derive probabilities of DNA breakage.
+They also allow to extract information on how and why the models learn, and where the limits of DNA sequence contribution might be.

 Specific current interest areas are: